France: French Riviera - July 2014

 At the end of July 2014, I was in Hyères, in the Var.
 And I still can't believe what I saw underwater.
 When the coral (of red gorgonians) revealed bright tropical hues - pink, purple, red - under my flash, I was hallucinating... 😮

-Well, I admit, at first, I'm a little bit wondering what I'm doing here, swimming in cold water, above a monotonous stretch of Posidonia with my 7D…
+Well, I admit, at first, I wonder what I'm doing here, swimming in cold water, above a monotonous expanse of Posidonia with my 7D…

 I start by trying to turn my little friends into graceful shadows on a blue background.
 Not very conclusive.